sasidharswarangi/Crowd-Counting/README.md

 # Crowd-Counting
-Crowd counting model using MCNN
+A machine learning based model for Crowd counting using MCNN